 I need help.

-Several times a day, my smartphone seizes control of my body.
-My day will be totally normal, until I feel that telltale vibration in my pocket notifying me that it’s my turn in Through the Ages.
+Several times a day, my smartphone seems to seize control of my body.
+My day will be business as usual until I feel that telltale vibration in my pocket notifying me that it’s my turn in Through the Ages.
 No matter where I am, no matter what I’m doing, I get to work.
 My eyes are suddenly glued to my screen and I’m micromanaging a complex civilization that is dependent on food, resources, science, happiness, and military power to survive.

 Are my workers fed?
 Am I about to be crushed by an enemy aggression?
 Should I pursue a massive culture boost from Shakespeare and his works, or recruit Robespierre for a swift and effective government revolution?
 All these questions blaze through my head and more as I take my turn.
 It doesn’t take long — one to five minutes on average — and when I’m done, my day goes back to normal.
 Somewhere, my cousin gets the same notification, and now he’s the one that’s glued to his phone.